-I have noticed a pattern throughout our 2.5 year relationship.
-He completely stops talking to me and I have to apologize even if it wasn’t my fault and beg for him to talk to me.
+This is a pattern with him.
+He shuts down and I have to apologize even if it wasn’t my fault and beg for him to talk to me.
 He’s never ever once come to me first.
 I’m tired of always having to apologize whenever he gives me the silent treatment.
 I do not know why he does it or how to stop it.
 Advice please?

 Secondly, silent treatment is a form of calculated control.
 As long as there is some sort of pay-off (you getting bothered/hurt, apologize and/or beg) it gives him a sense of power and feeds his ego.
 It could be something learned from childhood, but as adults, people do it because they can and choose to.

 But even more importantly, silent treatment is psychological/emotional abuse whereby the person engaging in silent treatment is holding the other person emotional hostage.
 By making you feel invisible, unimportant and not valued, he has a psychological and emotional hold on you.

 It’s a not a good idea to keep ignoring the behaviour.
 It may work temporarily but the cycle of abuse will continue.
 In addition, the frustration, anger and hurt that gets buried ignoring the behaviour will over time undermine the relationship.